Twins Luca and Mats have a rare illness and need urgent help - Breaking Latest News

 Lisa and Marc Ressel from the Pinneberg district have had to go through a lot since the birth of their twins Luca and Mats in October 2019.
-For a long time no one knew what unbearable pain the two children were suffering from.
-After years of doctors’ odyssey, a terrible diagnosis followed: the three-year-old boy suffers from a rare disease – and now they urgently need help.
+For a long time nobody knew what unbearable pain the two had to endure.
+Because the three-year-old boys are suffering from a rare disease and need urgent help.

 Lisa and Marc Ressel from Kummerfeld were delighted when it said in 2019: A “double pack” is on the way!
 Pregnancy and birth were completely normal, Luca and Mats were born in October 2019.
 “But we noticed just a few weeks after the birth that the two were not doing well,” says mother Lisa Ressel in an interview with MOPO.

 Luca and Mats cried almost continuously, drank badly, suffered from blisters in the mouth, eczema on the skin – and probably had unbearable pain, as it became clear later.
-The parents went to various paediatricians and to a cry ambulance, nobody could help.
+The parents went to various paediatricians and to a cry ambulance, but nobody could help them.
 Meanwhile, the children were getting worse and worse, they refused to eat, got fever attacks, ear and conjunctivitis, and frequent stomach ache.

 After years of medical odyssey, physician discovers rare disease